MousaNageh/bit68-task/README.md

 ```
 - notes :
   - this api required authentication using access token
-  - user can subscribe to one package
+  - user can can not subscribe to the same package twice
   - packages ids in the payload must be existed